-I give The Covenant of the Crown 3.5 out of 5 obliterated Galileo shuttles.
 This book supports the notion that you’re generally in better hands when you’ve got proven Trek talent behind the wheel.
 I’m not entirely convinced Dr. McCoy ever came totally to terms with being a role model figure to Kailyn rather than a May-December love interest, but it doesn’t drag the story down as much as it very well could have.
 Top-notch Spock/Bones interaction and Klingon portrayals improved over those in the previous book go a long way in securing this book a relatively high mark.

 NEXT TIME: The Prometheus Design